Lamboserker/Forderungsaufsteller/README.md

-# Forderung - Case Numbers and Claims Management
+# Claims - Case Numbers and Claims Management

 ## Overview

-This project is a simple web application for managing case numbers and claims.
-It's built using Node.js with Express for the backend and vanilla JavaScript for the frontend.
-The application allows users to:
+This project is a simple web application designed for managing case numbers and claims.
+It is constructed using Node.js with Express for the backend, and React for the frontend.
+The application facilitates users to:

 - Register and login
 - Add, update, and delete claims